BC Septic Regulations

 6) Create ASBUILT drawing to show how system was actually installed.

-8) Home Owner is provided with copy of Letter of Certification, ASBUILT, and Maintenance Plan.
+8) Home Owner is provided with copy of LETTER OF CERTIFICATION, ASBUILT DIAGRAM, and MAINTENANCE PLAN.

-We hope that this serves as a useful guide to installing a septic system in British Columbia.
+We hope that this serves as a useful guide for installing a septic system in British Columbia.